 "Dr. Raper said one thing i will never forget he said we were going to start women's basketball not because of Title Nine but because it was the right thing to do!"

 "These girls were the cornerstone of women's athletics and they worked hard and were successfull".

 The women's basketball team becomes the second recipient of the Pioneer Award.
 The 1965-66 men's basketball team – the longest-running men's sport – won the award last year.

 This year's class is the ninth Hall of Fame Class and brings the total number of individual inductees up to 32.

-The University of Mount Olive Hall of Fame Induction Ceremony takes place Saturday, November 22, at 3 p.m. at the Lois K. Murphy Regional Center on the UMO campus.
-The induction ceremony is part of the annual Mount Olive Pickle Classic and Homecoming Weekend.
+The University of Mount Olive Hall of Fame Induction Ceremony took place Saturday, November 22, at 3 p.m. at the Lois K. Murphy Regional Center on the UMO campus.
+The induction ceremony was part of the annual Mount Olive Pickle Classic and Homecoming Weekend.